-In filler, there's Ran'Tao from the Bount arc, who looks to be the Soul Reaper equivalent of a 30-year-old.
-In fact, she's quite old even by Soul Reaper standards, but through self-experimentation stopped (or at least greatly slowed) her aging at the price of greatly reduced stamina and a need to sleep roughly 2/3 of each day.
+In the filler Bount arc, Ran'Tao looks like she's around 30-year-old but is very old even by Soul Reaper standards.
+Through self-experimentation, she greatly slowed her aging at the price of greatly reduced stamina and a need to sleep roughly 2/3 of each day.

 Suzu from Seitokai Yakuindomo looks like an elementary schooler, but is actually in high school.
 She's a little touchy about the subject.